 Title of Research Project Research Partners Description Implementation Understanding Artistic Learning and Youth Engagement in a Digital Age Brock University Using a survey approach, this research aims to identify the socio-emotional, creative and motivational factors that provide optimal opportunities for meaningful, engaged artistic learning and gain a better understanding of students' beliefs, values, activities and experiences across diverse arts activities.
-October 2014 to December 2016 Inquiry-Based Learning Handbook for Ontario Early Learning Kindergarten Program Teaching Teams ing Handbook Ontario Early Learning Indergarten ram Teaching Brock University Support development of a resource for teachers adapting to an inquiry-based stance to teaching and learning.
-May 2014 to September 2014 Parent Knowledge Survey Phase II Niagara Children's Planning Council- Research Group Web-based sur of children age that builds on Parent Knowledge The survey wi parents' know and development about the effect involvement in This research will involve a web-based survey for parents of children aged 7 to 12 years that builds on Phase I of the Parent Knowledge Survey.
+October 2014 to December 2016 Inquiry-Based Learning Handbook for Ontario Early Learning Kindergarten Program Teaching Teams Brock University Using observations in ELKP classrooms, this research will support development of a resource for teachers adapting to an inquiry-based stance to teaching and learning.
+May 2014 to September 2014 Parent Knowledge Survey Phase II Niagara Children's Planning Council - Research Group This research will involve a web-based survey for parents of children aged 7 to 12 years that builds on Phase I of the Parent Knowledge Survey.
 The survey will explore parents' knowledge of growth and development, as well as explore parent knowledge about the effects of their involvement in their child's learning and school environment.
-Projected start: Spring 2015 The goal of this project is to introduce Grade 7 students to entrepreneurial concepts and sector-specific skill needs for their future careers.
-A toolki will be provided that includes video resources and tasks and students will be surveyed.
-To purpose of the research is to determine if engaging studen in this program will have a positive impact on their understanding of possible long-term career paths.
+Projected start: Spring 2015 Job Route Niagara Project Greater Niagara Chamber of Commerce The goal of this project is to introduce Grade 7 students to entrepreneurial concepts and sector-specific skill needs for their future careers.
+A toolkit will be provided that includes video resources and tasks and students will be surveyed.
+The purpose of the research is to determine if engaging students in this program will have a positive impact on their understanding of possible long-term career paths.
 June 2014 to December 2015